Grant Guilford: Satire

 Guilford was occasionally a target for satirists while he was Vice-Chancellor.
-Wellington playwright Dave Armstrong was a regular critic, often using the label "Wellington University of Wellington" to describe Victoria University of Wellington after the controversy over the proposed changes to the University's name.
+Wellington playwright Dave Armstrong was a regular critic, often using the label "Wellington University of Wellington" to describe Victoria University of Wellington after the controversy over the proposed changes to the university's name.
 He wrote of the VC of "Gumboot University" being seen in the Koru Club.
-In September 2020 Armstrong assessed the performance of the university's Senior Leadership Team, awarding them grades for courses including "Ethics" (D-), "Branding 101" (E) and "Management 101" ("F for Fiasco").
-This was followed by a reply countering "Armstrong’s most recent befuddled diatribe".
+In September 2020 Armstrong assessed the performance of the university's Senior Leadership Team, awarding them grades for courses including "Ethics" (D−), "Branding 101" (E) and "Management 101" ("F for Fiasco").
+This was followed by a reply countering "Armstrong's most recent befuddled diatribe".

-The Auckland University student magazine Craccum published a list of "did you know?" points about Guilford that included the claim that "On the 2nd of August, 2019, Grant Guilford became the first and only person on Earth to think ‘Wellington Victoria University of Wellington: Wellington School of Business’ would be a good name for a university faculty."
-It added that his favourite colour was "determination", and suggested "Grant Guilford’s Wikipedia page looks suspiciously like he’s been updating it himself."
-The 2022 Victoria University of Wellington Law Faculty revue, "Tomorrow when the law began", made fun of a "former Vice-Chancellor" called 'Grant Gilead'.
+The Auckland University student magazine Craccum published a list of "did you know?" points about Guilford that included the claim that "On the 2nd of August, 2019, Grant Guilford became the first and only person on Earth to think 'Wellington Victoria University of Wellington: Wellington School of Business' would be a good name for a university faculty."
+It added that his favourite colour was "determination", and suggested "Grant Guilford's Wikipedia page looks suspiciously like he's been updating it himself."